Many-body quantum dimerization in 2D atomic arrays: Many-body quantum dimerization

-where the sum runs over all possible NN dimer coverings $\mathcal{D}_\alpha=\{(i_1,i_2),(i_3,i_4)....\}_\alpha$ and the pair of indices $(i_a,i_{b})$ labels the position of the two atoms forming a given dimer.
-For instance, for a $N=2\times2$ lattice labelling the atoms in the first raw as $1,2$ and in the second as $3,4$ there are two possible dimer coverings given by $\mathcal{D}_1=\{(1,2),(3,4)\}_1$ and $\mathcal{D}_2=\{(1,3),(2,4)\}_2$.
-As the size of the array increases, the number of possible dimer coverings grows exponentially, but all the possible dimer coverings in the lattice can be found numerically (see App.~\ref{AppB}).
-Note that this ansatz coincides with the ``Resonating Valence bond'' (RVB) liquid phase wavefunction for a square lattice, as proposed by Anderson~\cite{anderson1973resonating,liang1988some} and also appearing in the Rokhsar-Kivelson (RK) quantum dimer model at the so-called RK point~\cite{moessner2010quantum,PhysRevLett.61.2376,PhysRevB.35.8865}.
-To probe whether our conjecture holds for a 2D atomic array, we compute the global fidelity $F=|\langle \phi_{\rm RVB} |\psi_{\rm s=1}\rangle|^2$, between the least radiant state at half-filling and the RVB ansatz.
+To probe whether our conjecture holds for a 2D atomic array, we compute the global fidelity $F=|\langle \phi_{\rm RVB} |\psi_{\rm s=1}\rangle|^2$, between the least radiant state at half-filling, again labeled by the index $s=1$ defined in Eq.~\eqref{eq:eigenvalues}, and the RVB ansatz.
 The global fidelity as a function of inter-atomic distance is shown in Fig.~\ref{fig:Fvsdist}(b) for the three cases described in Eqs.~\eqref{eq:2DWQED}-\eqref{eq:1DWQED} and different system sizes.
 In all cases, the fidelity decreases as the system size increases.
+This drop in fidelity can be attributed to the fact that both dissipative and coherent interactions induce mixing among the various dimer configurations that span the original singlet subspace, thereby perturbing the RVB-like state.
 Interestingly, the ansatz appears to be more robust for 2D arrays than the 1D scenario, with the maximum fidelity extending over a larger range of finite distances in the region where Eq.~\eqref{eq:cond} holds.
 Specifically, the fidelity maximum remains relatively flat at shorter distances in the 2D waveguide case.
 In free space, instead, the maximum in fidelity is achieved at an intermediate distance $k_0d\sim0.4\pi$.
 This effect is most likely due to the fact that strong near-field coherent interactions occur at short distances, thus shifting the optimal regime to larger inter-atomic distances.

 In Fig.~\ref{fig:Fvsdist}(b), we also highlight the decay rate associated with this state.
 The results show that the least radiant state at half-filling fraction is actually quite radiant, particularly in the free-space setting.
 This presents an important limitation for the observation of this state, as we will discuss in Sec.~\ref{Sec.steady}.